mcastling/mcastling.github.io/NUItutorials/visuals.md

 When pressed the button moves from the unselected state to the selected state.
 The unselected visuals are replaced by the selected visuals.

 When the button is disabled, background, button and selected visuals are replaced by their disabled visuals.

-The [styling tutorial](styling.md) explains how to build up visuals for the button states using JSON stylesheets, and transitioning between the various button states.
+The [styling tutorial](styling.md) explains how to build up and transition visuals for the button states using JSON stylesheets.

 <a name="visualproperties"></a>
 ### Visual Properties